Before getting started with legal stuff, we want to be super-transparent about how we use data and where we keep it.

 - Security plugin – We have a plugin which protects our server and website.
 For this purpose the plugin tracks your IP in order to ensure that an attack is not coming from your computer.

-- Facebook – Needs no introduction really… We use facebook to market to potential users.
+- Facebook – We may use facebook to market to potential users.
 In order to track whether our marketing efforts are effective, we use the ‘Facebook Pixel’ which tracks usage within the website.
 You can control the facebook settings through your Facebook account here –

 - Hotjar – This is a software that allows us to improve our website usability by viewing (anonymously!) how people interact with the website.
 You can opt-out of Hotjar by clicking a button here –